-Zoos, animal parks, and theme parks are some of the top attractions in Fuerteventura and are very kid-friendly to boot.
+Zoos, animal parks, theme parks, and water parks are some of the top attractions in Fuerteventura and are very kid-friendly to boot.

 Oasis Wildlife is one of the top attractions in Fuerteventura and its turnstiles never stop spinning.
 The Turtle Nursery is a great place to learn about these long-living animals.